berge-is-bome/d2wc/docs/lua-configurables.md

 ## `EXCLUDE`

-`EXCLUDE` tells `d2wc` to ignore matching windows.
+`EXCLUDE` tells `d2wc` to ignore matching domains/windows.

 The configurator should use this for windows that should not be moved, resized, pinned, routed, or corrected.
-Examples include app menus, splash windows, panels, transient helpers, or applications that behave badly when managed.

 User-facing actions: